NLeSC/guide/best_practices/testing.md

 * Make sure the repository stays working even if there are no changes pushed to the repository, but it's dependencies are changing possibly breaking the code in the repository.
 * The build performs an action that needs to be performed daily like updating a cache.

-For triggering nightly builds in Travis-CI [Cron jobs](https://docs.travis-ci.com/user/cron-jobs/) can be used.
+For triggering nightly builds in GitHub Actions [Cron jobs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onschedule) can be used.

 ### Polling tools